infer-actively/pymdp/CONTRIBUTING.md

 2. In your machine, create the file where your algorithm is going to live.
-If you chose a softmax algorithm, copy an existing fiile, such as `/pymdp/functions.py`, into `/pymdp/<algorithm_name>.py`.
+If you chose a softmax algorithm, copy an existing file, such as `/pymdp/functions.py`, into `/pymdp/<algorithm_name>.py`.
 Please keep in mind that
    <algorithm_name> will be used inside the code, so try to choose
    something that looks "pythonic".
 In particular, <algorithm_name> cannot